Seal Rescues are OCN's main priority.

 Public Awareness and education is a key focus for Ocean Conservation Namibia, especially in Youths.
 If we teach our children correct environmental practise, many future issues regarding pollution, waste and environmental destruction can be prevented.

 This school group of young learners from International School Walvis Bay were lucky enough to witness Naude catch "Elsa the Pelican'.
 She was injured during stormy weather and rehabilitated in Naude's and Katja's garden for two weeks, before she was successfully released into the wild.
+School outreach programs will resume as soon as social distancing allows.

 We regularly get called out for injured wild animals such as turtles, penguins, pelicans, seals, whales, dolphins, sharks and jackals.
 Some examples are listed below: